VevoxDigital/eve-gate/README.md

 - Be aware that all code you submit to Tech-3 belongs to Tech-3 (and is therefore under Tech-3's open-source license) after the request is merged.

 ## Local Installation
 Tech 3 can be installed in a local environment if you really don't want to pay for it (although please consider supporting us with donations), assuming you have the machinery to host it yourself.
-Note that not portions of Tech-3 (such as the market graphs) may work as intended if installed locally.
+Note that not all portions of Tech-3 (such as the market graphs) will work as intended if installed locally.
 You can also clone the dev branch to test new features coming soon to Tech-3.

 To install, you will need **NodeJS v4.0** (the `nodejs` package will *not* work) or later, Ruby Development Kit v2.0 or later (The `ruby-dev` package is fine), MongoDB, and Redis.
 Once you have all of these, proceed with the setup process: